RachitSomani/Wine-Quality-Prediction/README.md

 10) Sulfates
 11) Alcohol

-The objectives of this project are as follows:

-To experiment with different classification methods to see which yields the highest accuracy and to determine which features are the most indicative of a good quality wine
+The objectives of this project are to experiment with different classification methods to see which yields the highest accuracy and to determine which features are the most indicative of a good quality wine

-Preparing Data for Modelling

-Applying different models

-Choosing right model